-What will the sixth form be like?
+What is the sixth form like?

 Waldegrave Sixth Form is a friendly co-educational sixth form of 280 students offering a wide range of A Levels and excellent pastoral care.
 Selected vocational courses, GCSE or equivalent, will also be offered.
-Students will have an outstanding tutorial programme and a wide range of extra curricular activities, trips, visits and work experience that will set our students apart when applying for university.
-Waldegrave Sixth Form students will be separate from the school but they will have the opportunity to take on leadership roles in the wider Waldegrave community that will help prepare them for their next steps.
+Students have an outstanding tutorial programme and a wide range of extra curricular activities, trips, visits and work experience that will set our students apart when applying for university.
+Waldegrave Sixth Form students are separate from the school but they have the opportunity to take on leadership roles in the wider Waldegrave community that will help prepare them for their next steps.

 Why should students study in the sixth form at Waldegrave?

 Waldegrave has a reputation for outstanding teaching, care and guidance for our current students and this excellence will continue into the sixth form where students will have the opportunity to study with staff who know them well and are highly qualified subject specialists.
 There are state of the art new facilities fully equipped to provide for the needs of the sixth form.
-Finally we believe that the wider experiences and enrichment offer is central to our ethos.
+We believe that the wider experiences and enrichment offer is central to our ethos.
 We want our sixth form students to work hard and play hard because they should enjoy learning, feel empowered and achieve great results.

-What will the timetable be like?
+What is the timetable like?

 What is Waldegrave doing about the changes to A Levels?

 At present we continue to expect all students to study three subjects.
 Most subjects will sit their A Level exams at the end of Y13.
 A smaller group of subjects will continue to run the AS course with an exam at the end of Y12 and then continue the A level in Y13.
 For more information on this topic click here.